 The MHRA, the Medicines and Healthcare products Regulatory Agency for the United Kingdom, has released some insightful information and explanation into some of the frequently asked questions regarding Trial Master Files (TMF) and Archiving within the Life Sciences industry.
-While for the most part this information is specific to UK and EU regulation, most of the explanations given are relevant for Trial Mater File management globally.
+While most of this information is specific to UK and EU regulation, the explanations given are relevant for Trial Master File management globally.
 Below, you’ll find a snippet their initial FAQ section, and a link to follow to the remaining FAQs on their website.

 1. What is a Trial Master File (TMF)?